-23. Ministerial Guidance to Accountable Officers for public bodies and the Scottish Public Finance Manual (SPFM) explain that accountable officers have a specific responsibility to ensure that arrangements have been made to secure Best Value.
-Through our wider audit work we will confirm that such arrangements are in place within SRWC.
+31. Ministerial Guidance to Accountable Officers for public bodies and the Scottish Public Finance Manual (SPFM) explain that accountable officers have a specific responsibility to ensure that arrangements have been made to secure Best Value.
+We will be carrying out a high-level review to confirm that such arrangements are in place within the Commissioner.